sammy200-ui/JavaScript_main/README.md

 As I progress, I will work on small projects to apply what I’ve learned.
 Some ideas include:
 - A to-do list app
 - A simple calculator
-- A weather app using APIs
+- A news app using APIs

 ## 📌 Goals
 - Learn at least one JavaScript framework/library (e.g., React).